Genaker/reactmagento2/README.md

 What's good - you can develop React component even without magento at all.
 When you finished you can just copy your component inside magento Module and add some fixes into sources to work with  Require JS and use React Component as Magento UI.

+# How to use WebPack for React with Magento 2
+Install Node.LS
+From the extension folder run: npm start

 A lot of Big e-commerce companies Already Use this React Approach :
 - BestBuy.mx
 - beautycounter.com